Fiat-Abarth 750: 1000 TC/TCR Berlina

-It may seem strange that a 1000 cc economy car with 85 hp-metric can be considered a racing car, but in its day, the Abarth 1000 TC and all its variants were fierce racing machines with international success and acclaim.
-The Fiat-Abarth 1000 TC is a special high-performance racing-oriented version of the Fiat 600, designed and developed by Italian manufacturer Abarth, and built to Group 2 (and later Group 5) touring car specifications.
-The first 1000 TC was built in 1964; there was also a development called the 1000 TCR which used Abarth's Radiale cylinder head for even more power.
+It may seem strange that a one-litre economy car can be considered a racing car, but in its day, the Abarth 1000 TC and all its variants were fierce racing machines with international success and acclaim.
+The car's 85 hp-metric at 7,600 rpm was plenty for a car weighing in at only 583 kg.
+The Fiat-Abarth 1000 TC (sometimes called the 1000 Berlina Corsa) is a special high-performance racing-oriented version of the Fiat 600, designed and developed by Italian manufacturer Abarth, and built to Group 2 (and later Group 5) touring car specifications.
+The first 1000 TC was built in 1964.
+The 1000 TC Berlina's suspension layout was largely unchanged from the 600D, albeit with larger wheels and disc brakes all around.
+On the outside, the 1000 Berlina received fender extensions, a large front bumper housing the oil cooler, and a permanently open engine lid - ostensibly for cooling, but the shape also provided significant aerodynamic downforce.

+There was also a Group 5 development called the 1000 TCR which used Abarth's Radiale cylinder head for even more power.
+The TCR produces 112 hp-metric.